FubarDevelopment/restsharp.portable/README.md

 # Changes #

+## 3.0.0 beta 07 ##

+Remember the OAuth2 refresh token when calling the ```GetCurrentToken``` function with a set refresh token.
+This should fix the problem with exiring access tokens.

 ## 3.0.0 beta 06 ##

 * Revert to Portable.BouncyCastle-Signed to be able to use a release version